 Educating Your Customers

-As a web designer and a person who uses and is familiar with computers, many times I’ve been asked things like: “My Windows computer won’t boot.
+A simple example: as someone who has used, programmed and troubleshot computers for several decades, many times I’ve been asked things like: “My Windows computer won’t boot.
 Can you take a look at it?”
-“I’m having trouble getting my email set up, can you help me with that?”
-“My hard drive is making a strange noise.
+Or “I’m having trouble getting my email set up, can you help me with that?”
+And at times, “My hard drive is making a strange noise.
 Do you know what’s wrong?
-You work on computers, right?”
+You’re a technical person.
+You work on computers, right?
+Doesn’t that mean you do X, Y, and Z?”
+And while I could possibly do those things unless I have a pre-existing relationship with them and am already serving their business, my answer is likely to be “No. I don’t provide those services.”

-In fact, people may see little difference between you and your competitors, even though you know there’s a huge difference in how you approach things and the quality of results that you deliver.
+In fact, people may see little difference between you and your competitors, even though you know there’s an enormous difference in how you approach things and the quality of results that you deliver.

 Actions that you want people to take on your website can include things like the following and others: